weld-project/weld/docs/language.md

 @(name1:value1, name2:value2, ...) dictmerger[K,V,bin_op]
 ```

-Annotations need to be specified before the builder type or expression, and multiple annotations need to be comma-separated.
-Currently, we support the following annotations on builder types:
+Annotations need to be specified before the builder type or expression, and
-* `impl`: Specifies the builder's implementation strategy -- permitted values are `global` and `local`.
+multiple annotations need to be comma-separated.
+Annotations are unstructured
+string to string maps, and their definition and behavior is dependent on the
+transforms and backends that use them.

 In addition, we support the following annotations on generic expressions:
 * `predicate`: Specifies whether the expression should be predicated or not -- value must be a `bool`.
 * `vectorize`: Specifies whether the expression should be vectorized or not -- value must be a `bool`.
-* `tile_size`: Specifies the tile size to be used to tile the expression -- value must be a `i32`.
-* `grain_size`: Specifies the grain size for the expression -- value must be a `i32`.
 * `size`: Specifies the size of the expression -- value must be a `i64`.
-* `branch_selectivity`: Specifies the selectivity of a branch in the expression -- value must be a `i32` (fraction of `10,000`).
-* `num_keys`: Specifies the number of keys in the expression -- value must be a `i64`.